 Graduate and Teaching Assistants

 Graduate Assistant and Teaching Assistant credits are processed by the Bursar's Office.
 Graduate Assistant and Teaching Assistant contracts are forwarded to Judy Helfrich in the Bursar's Office.
 Graduate and Teaching Assistant data including dates and hours are recorded in a Bursar Office spreadsheet.
 Credits are manually posted to the student account.
-Copies of the contracts are forwarded to Accounting (Kim Bohnert), so taxable amounts can be processed in coordination with the Payroll department.
+Copies of the contracts are forwarded to Accounting (Amanda Jenkins), so taxable amounts can be processed in coordination with the Payroll department.

 Registration activity on Graduate Assistant and Teaching Assistant accounts is monitored manually, so adjustments can be identified and processed.

-Military and Third Party Billing and Payments
+Military and Third-Party Billing and Payments

 The Bursar's Office receives payment directly from the VA for CH33 military benefits through a VA benefit certification process.
-Students are required to provide billing authorization form from their sponsor to the Bursar's office to bill other third party sponsors for covered tuition and fee charges.
-The Bursar's Office processes third party billing authorizations by crediting the student account and debiting or charging the third party account.
-Actual third party payments are normally posted to the sponsor's account to offset the transferred charge.
+Students are required to provide billing authorization form from their sponsor to the Bursar's office to bill other third-party sponsors for covered tuition and fee charges.
+The Bursar's Office processes third-party billing authorizations by crediting the student account and debiting or charging the third-party account.
+Actual third-party payments are normally posted to the sponsor's account to offset the transferred charge.
 Payments for late authorizations may be posted directly to the student account if the authorization wasn't processed.

 Advance Program Deposits

 Some programs require advance payments.
-Advance payments are released and applied to open charges on the student account at the end of the term's designated add /drop period to be applied against tuition charges.
+Advance payments are released and applied to open charges on the student account at the end of the term's designated add/drop period to be applied against tuition charges.

 Other Miscellaneous Credits

-A Miscellaneous Credit Form must be submitted with AVP or higher administrative approval for manual posting of any miscellaneous credits to established rates.
+A Miscellaneous Credit form must be submitted with AVP or higher administrative approval for manual posting of any miscellaneous credits to established rates.
 One example may be the reduction of the on-line course tuition rate to an in-class rate because of insufficient course enrollment.